atchutchi/Ndjar/README.md

 ### Validator Testing

 #### HTML
-by running the test at [https://validator.w3.org/] i found error below and i remove the element h3 to fixed the error.
+by running the test at [https://validator.w3.org/] Document checking completed.
+No errors or warnings to show

-Error: Element h3 not allowed as child of element button in this context.
-(Suppressing further errors from this subtree.)

-From line 46, column 21; to line 46, column 24

-  <button><h3>Try it

 #### CSS
 when using the css validator [https://jigsaw.w3.org/css-validator/validator] I found this error below, and to fix it I removed the px since "400px" is not a valid value for this property.
 The font-weight property accepts unitless numbers and predefined weight names